-Complete Part IX of the Schedule and transfer total to this line.
+You must complete Part IX of this Schedule and transfer total to this line.

 Line 3 - Enter 50% of the total credit generated for investment made in the current year.
 You may claim a maximum of 50% of the credit against the tax liability in the year the investment was made.